The maximal displacement of radially symmetric branching random walk in $\mathbb{R}^d$: Introduction

 Over the next few decades it was established that the fluctuations of the maximum depend on the finer structure of the mean measure $\mu$ of $\L$ (see \eqref{mu-def} for the definition of the mean measure).
 The focus was mainly on the one-dimensional case $d = 1$.
 If the support of $\mu$ is bounded from one side by a unit mass atom, then it can happen that the second term in the representation of the maximum is of order $\frac{\ln \ln t}{\ln 2}$.
 This was proven in \cite{BramsonBRW} under the assumption of i.i.d.~increments, i.e. if

 where the $\{Y_i\}$ are i.i.d.~random variables and independent of the $\Z_+$-valued random variable $N$.
+Throughout we adopt the convention that $\N = \{1,2,3, ...\}$ and $\Z _+ = \{0,1,2,3, ...\}$.
 For instance, this is the case if $\mu(\{0\}) = 1$, $\mu(\{-1\}) = \mu(\R)-1 > 0$.
 Related results and further extensions can be found in \cite{Dur79, DH91}.
-In contrast, for a class of branching random walks that can be reduced with a linear transformation to the so called `critical case', that is,
+In contrast, for a class of branching random walks that can be reduced with a linear transformation to the so called `critical case', that is, there exist $\beta >0$, $\gamma \in \R $ such that

-the maximum $M_t$ is of order $\widetilde{m}_t = \gamma t + \beta \ln t$ where $\gamma$ and $\beta$ are constants depending on the mean measure of the point process.
+the maximum $M_t$ is of order $\widetilde{m}_t = \gamma t - \frac{3}{2\beta} \ln t$.
 A similar result was established in \cite{McD95}; a preliminary discussion appears already in \cite{Dur79}.
 It took several years until further progress was made \cite{ABR09} and \cite{HS09}, and the convergence in law of $M_t - \widetilde{m}_t$ was proved for branching random walks in \cite{aidekon2013convergence}.
 Extrema of branching Brownian motions and branching random walks in dimension $d=1$ are by now well-understood.
 There are fewer results in dimension $d\geq 2$.
 Let $R_t^{(d)}$ be the maximal distance of a branching Brownian motion to the origin.
 It was shown by Mallein, \cite{Mal15} that